 - English language test results, if they were required for your study permit application

-- Confirmation email of registration for the Quarantine Planning and Support Pre-Arrival Form.
+- Confirmation email of registration for the Pre-Arrival Planning and Support Form

 - Proof of valid medical exam results, if travelling to Canada from one of these countries or territories

-- Your medical exam results are good for 12 months only.
-Students travelling to Canada for the first time might see that their visa is invalid for travel if more than 12 months have passed (IRCC will send an email with further instructions).
+- Medical exam results are valid for 12 months.
+Students travelling to Canada for the first time might find that their visa is invalid for travel if more than 12 months have passed.
+IRCC will send an email with further instructions.

 - If you have been outside of Canada for more than 6 months you may need to take a new immigration medical exam before travelling.
 Read IRCC’s information about who needs a medical exam.

 - Proof of vaccination, if applicable.
 The proof is also uploaded to the ArriveCan app before travel